chain of thought (CoT)

 A notable variation, self-consistency, enhances CoT by sampling multiple reasoning paths and then selecting the answer that’s most consistent across those paths.

 Reasoning models internalize this behavior.
-They’re trained with reinforcement learning to produce a chain of thought before answering, so explicit CoT prompting is less necessary when you use them.
+They’re trained with reinforcement learning to produce a chain of thought before answering, so vendors now advise against explicit CoT prompting with them.
+OpenAI’s guidance recommends avoiding think step by step instructions outright, and Anthropic treats manual CoT as a fallback for when extended thinking is off.